justrandomdev/root-api/README.md

 ### Overview

-For this assessment I decided to build a very basic GraphQL API using Nodejs and TypeScript.
+For this assessment I built a very basic GraphQL API using Nodejs,  TypeScript and Redis as a key-value store.
 It allows a user to register and login.
 Other common options are REST and a less common option is gRPC. gRPC can be more efficient but the client and server are tightly coupled due to shared type definitions.

 ### Why GraphQL?